kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Using-and-Configuring-Player-Objects-controls.md

     }];
 ```

-To stop a buffering event: "onRemovePlayerSpinner"
+* To stop a buffering event, use "onRemovePlayerSpinner":

 ```
 [self.player addKPlayerEventListener:@"onRemovePlayerSpinner" eventID:@"onRemovePlayerSpinner"